noviicee/Let-s-Chat/ChatApp/README.md

 Send messages from one device to another with the help of this application and helps people to connect from all over the world anytime.

 ## How to use in Local Machine
-Refer to the code in the github repository, and try it out own your local machine.
+Refer to the code in the github repository, and try it out own your local machine.<p>
 Make sure you make necessary changes such as the IP address and hostname of your machine the code base.